 Less Interview, More Conversation

 Jack Paar was the first host of The Today Show.
 He told another great host, Dick Cavaat, “Interviews are boring.
-That’s just ‘What’s your favorite color?’ and that’s dull.
+Like ‘What’s your favorite color?’ – that’s dull.
 Make it a conversation.”

 He’s right.
 If the cadence is question, question, question, the interviewee never gets comfortable.